EV Beginner’s Guide (2023)

 What is the cheapest electric car in New Zealand?

 Why are EVs so expensive?

-Batteries are expensive to produce and demand is outstripping supply.
+Batteries are expensive to produce.

 For years it was believed that only price parity with similar combustion cars would allow consumers to adopt electrics.